sybila/biodivine-bn-classifier/README.md

 #### Running visualisation

 Once you obtain the classification results, you can run the visualisation tool using the `hctl-explorer` command.
-Note that both the annotated model and the result archive are needed as inputs for the visualisation tool.

-`hctl-explorer path/to/classification_result.zip path/to/annotated-model.aeon`
+`hctl-explorer path/to/classification_result.zip`

 This command should open a window with an interactive decision tree editor.
 In this editor, you can branch the set of results by conditioning on various